-7The take-it or leave-it offer gives all the bargaining power to the raider.
+6The take-it or leave-it offer gives all the bargaining power to the raider.
 Other less extreme bargaining mechanisms would leave some surplus to the initial owner.
 This issue is not important from a theoretical viewpoint since all the results in this section hold as long as the raider captures some of the surplus.

-3.1 Large investor's engagement towards more responsibility
+3.1 Large investor's engagement towards more responsibility: The "Washing Machine" investment strategy

 We focus first on the case in which $\pi (1 + (1 - \pi) e/A\sigma^2) < 0.5$.
 From Proposition 2, absent raider's intervention, the responsible strategy is not adopted at the intuitive shareholder-vote equilibrium.
-In this case, the raider proposes a price:
+In this case, the raider may implement what we call the "Washing Machine" strategy: buying a non-responsible strategy, turning it into responsible, and reselling (part of) it on the market.
+This strategy is of interest because the raider can propose to acquire the firm at a pretty low price: